viascience/nftscan/README.md

-The following repository contains a NFT malware scanner API and CLI.
-Thanks to this scanner you can test if your favorite NFTs contain any malware or secret hidden within the image.
+The following repository contains a NFT malware scanner as an API and CLI.
+Thanks to this scanner, you can test if your favorite NFTs contain any malware or secret hidden within the image.

 The current version of the scanner supports the following algorithms for JPG malware detection: